 Teacher Digital Resource Request Form

-- Once the district has the Digital Privacy Agreement (DPA) from the vendor the teacher is able to use the resource.
+- Once the district has the Data Privacy Agreement (DPA) from the vendor the teacher is able to use the resource.
 If the vendor does not comply to the DPA, the resource is not to be used.